navsharmxaa/UN-Clips/README.md

    - Assigns a unique job ID for processing

 2. **Backend Processing**
+   - Fetches video metadata and streaming URLs using the YouTube Data API
-   - Downloads the YouTube video using `pytube`
+   - Downloads the video using `ffmpeg`
    - Splits the video into 60-second chunks
    - For each chunk:
      - Detects and tracks faces using OpenCV